muratk3n/thirdwave/en/2021/05/farmers-foragers-fossils.md

 Farmers

-Like foraging, farming emerged in a particular place—in this case, what archaeologists call the “Hilly Flanks” (see figure 3.2;
-basically, an arc curving up through the Jordan Valley to the Turkish border and then back down along the Iraq- Iran frontier)—at a particular time (roughly ten thousand to fifteen thousand years ago), and then spread across the rest of the planet...
+Like foraging, farming emerged in a particular place—in this case, what archaeologists call the “Hilly Flanks” (.. basically, an arc curving up through the Jordan Valley to the Turkish border and then back down along the Iraq- Iran frontier)—at a particular time (roughly ten thousand to fifteen thousand years ago), and then spread across the rest of the planet...

-Because all farming societies sooner or later invented or adopted writing, beginning around 3300 BC in what is now southern Iraq, we have enormous 11 numbers of primary sources for farming societies.
+Because all farming societies sooner or later invented or adopted writing, beginning around 3300 BC in what is now southern Iraq, we have enormous numbers of primary sources for farming societies.
 However, of the millions of texts that survive, most share a serious
 problem: their authors belonged to small, educated, and overwhelmingly male elites, and usually wrote for their own peers and